Publish and Prosper: BlogFree/index2.php'>Blogging for Your Business

 Writing in a journal is all well and good, but when you're ready to share your musings with the world (and you think the world is ready to receive them!), a blog is the way to go.
 For just $12.99, this compact guide shows you how!
 Using big, bold full-color pictures and streamlined instructions, it covers just the need-to-know essentials that will get you blogging with leading free blog software--Google’s BlogFree/index2.php'>Blogger--in a matter of minutes.
 Best-selling author Elizabeth Castro takes you through each step of the blogging process--from acquainting you with the interface to setting up your blog, creating your profile, posting email, adding pictures and audio, and more.
 Occasional sidebars and tips point out other useful blogging tips and tricks.

+Weblogs--frequently updated, independently produced, and curiously addictive--have become some of the most popular sites on the Web today.
+The Weblog Handbook is the first book to explain how weblogs work and explore their impact on the media landscape.
 There is no formula for creating a superb weblog--but there are lessons to be drawn from maintaining one.
 In The Weblog Handbook, Rebecca Blood draws on her experience as an early participant in the weblog community to share what she has learned in three years of "living online."

 With a clear and engaging voice, Rebecca explains how to choose among the available tools, even walking the beginner through the process of creating their first weblog.
 Along the way she answers commonly asked questions concerning weblog etiquette, how to attract readers, and the qualities that make a weblog stand out, alerting the novice to considerations--and pitfalls--they didn't know to ask about.